grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/04 SAML SSO.md

 ## What is SAML?

 Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an Identity Provider (e.g. Azure AD) and a Service Provider (e.g. k6 Cloud).
-The SAML SSO easies provisioning, management and access of users from a single identity provider, e.g. Okta, Azure AD or others, to multiple service providers.
+The SAML SSO eases provisioning, management and access of users from a single identity provider, e.g. Okta, Azure AD or others, to multiple service providers.

 k6 Cloud makes use of SAML single sign-on (SSO) to facilitate provisioning of new users into the app and later giving them access to various organization(s) and projects, and in turn load tests and test runs.